4 Late-Night Snacks That Are Actually Good for You

-Dietitian Anna Taylor, MS, RD, LD, CDE, shares some delicious, healthy options for some late-night snack options you won’t regret and you’ll keep coming back to.
+Dietitian Anna Taylor, MS, RD, LD, CDE, shares some delicious, healthy late-night snack options you won’t regret.

 “I love to sip on a comforting mug of hot decaf Earl Grey and read at night,” says Taylor.
 “A splash of unsweetened almond milk takes the bitter edge off the unsweetened tea.”

 Pair it with an individually wrapped half-ounce square of 86% cacao dark chocolate — which has only 60 calories and less than 2 grams of sugar — and three dried apricots.
 The dark chocolate is much lower in sugar than milk chocolate and boasts more flavonoids, which protect your cells from damage.